2021

 SECOND AND FINAL ROUNDS

-- The second and final rounds will take place during the Prix Annelie de Man at the Orgelpark in Amsterdam, The Netherlands, 01-05 December 2021.
+- The second and final rounds will take place during the Prix Annelie de Man at the Orgelpark in Amsterdam, The Netherlands, on 3 December 2023.

-- All programmes should be sent no later than 01 October 2021
+- All programmes should be sent no later than 15 October 2023 (extended).

 - All second and final round finalists will receive a free festival pass for all activities during the Prix and are expected to attend all masterclasses and workshops of the Prix.